1) What size of plants will I receive?

 4) Do my fruits plants need another variety to produce fruit?

-Some do and some don’t.
+Some do and some do not.
 Both Saskatoon berry and dwarf sour cherry plants have flowers that are self-pollinating.
 This means that they can pollinate themselves and their neighbours without the need for a second pollinizer.
 On the other hand, haskap are not self-pollinated and a successful orchard will require at least two compatible varieties.
 The ratio of compatible polliniser to producer varieties can be anywhere from 1:1 to 1:5.
 Any lower and you risk poor pollination.

 5) When can I expect the plants to produce fruit?